Find answers for some of the most frequently asked questions about the Pathways to Planning programme.

 Some councils prefer to use a part-time master’s course as they are located near to an accredited course provider, or they like the flexibility that this qualification provides.
 Other councils prefer to use the more structured Level 7 apprenticeship, which comes at a lower cost to the council but also provides learners with additional support through their studies and after they have finished the master’s component, in achieving their individual RTPI accreditation.

 Graduates will receive information about the qualification prior to interviewing with councils, and they will be supported by the council and the Pathways to Planning team in their application to the correct course once they have been offered a place by a participating council.
-For Cohort 1, this will occur by March 2024.
-For Cohort 2, this will occur by July 2024.
-Both cohorts will start their qualification in September 2024.
+For Cohort 3, this will occur by July 2025.
+This cohort will start their qualification in September 2025.

 No, there is no cost for graduates taking part in the Pathways to Planning programme.
 Councils will receive a bursary from the Pathways team to help cover expenses relating to the qualification, and they have agreed to cover any remaining costs outside of this bursary.
 This includes course fees, travel to the university of study and any further expenses required by the course provider.